10-11 Sept 2024

 In Search of the elusive Howler Monkey

-Large tarantula, protein staple for locals
+Tarantula: protein staple for locals

 Other sightings included a small tortoise who has a long way to grow, an armadillo hole with no one home, and a giant ant colony.
 There is not a breath of breeze beneath the trees.
 Walking remains easy but with so much debris on the ground, one must step carefully.
 We wear our leather gators.
 Snakes!
 Nasty snakes!

 We hear cicadas and a few birds, but the only primates in the forest are us.
-Not a Howler for miles.
+Not a howler for miles.
 We navigate along the heavily forested shore and scout for wildlife.
 We spot a settler’s home in a small clearing and learn that builders deserted it as the region was overrun by ants.

 River showers, no hot water needed

 We return to the Tucano, eager for a shower, cool water pumped fresh out of the river.
 Literally, I struggle to peel wet clothing off my body.
 Every article is soaked with sweat.
 Thank you air-conditioning!
-The solar-heated water is tepid and perfect for cooling and washing off the sweat and Deet.
+The solar-heated water is tepid and perfect for cooling and washing off sweat and Deet.

 Lunch includes tasty piranha.
 The fish are whole and crispy fried.
 The meat is sweet but little can be scraped from their boney little bodies.
 I didn’t check if the teeth were intact.
 I did wonder where the bigger catch of the day went.